rossumai/university/docs/learn/rossum-formulas/formula-fields.md

 :::
 ## Basic information
-- FFs can run any Python code including its [Standard Library modules.](https://docs.python.org/3/library/index.html)
+- Formula Fields can run any Python code including its [Standard Library modules](https://docs.python.org/3/library/index.html).
-- Additionally, the runtime is enriched with Rossum-specific functions and variables [(Rossum DSL / Rossum Python)](https://elis.rossum.ai/api/docs/internal/#rossum-embedded-python)
+- Additionally, the runtime is enriched with Rossum-specific functions and variables
 - They are executed in an AWS lambda
-- FFs are automatically executed before and after each extension.
+- Formula Fields are automatically executed before and after each extension.
-- Extensions cannot overwrite FFs (create a separate “output” field instead).
+- Extensions cannot overwrite Formula Fields value (create a separate “data” field instead).

 ## Best practices